wtsi-npg/npg_langqc/alembic/README.md

 ## Running migrations

-Check what is going to be executed by generate an SQL script.
+Check what is going to be executed by generating an SQL script.
 Use

 ```alembic upgrade start:end --sql```